 Our Canine Therapy programmes are a unique blend of biological and therapeutic sciences relating to canines, the way they work, their health, their diseases, how they behave, and what can be done therapeutically to improve their well-being.
 The courses cover a wide variety of topics such as anatomy and physiology and biomechanics for foundation knowledge as well as more specific modules relating to hydrotherapy and massage therapy, in order to produce rounded therapists.

-You will work with our on-campus facilities including the purpose-built Canine Therapy Centre that includes a hydrotherapy pool and an underwater treadmill.
+You will use the latest equipment in our Canine Therapy Centre, including a hydrotherapy pool and underwater treadmill.

-You will acquire recognised skills in hydrotherapy, and be taught by qualified hydrotherapists and Veterinary Physiotherapists in commercially run sessions to work with real cases.
+You will acquire recognised skills in hydrotherapy in commercially run sessions with real cases.

-You will have the opportunity to work towards a professional animal massage qualification.
+You will have the option to access an intensive professional animal massage qualification*.

 *additional cost involved